 It all began in 1996 in a cold, drafty, barn-like building in Kelso, Washington.
 Now, 20 years later, this event has grown into the largest Regional 8-Ball tournament in the United States.
 March 8-15, 2015 saw 1410 players come to Chinook Winds Casino Resort® in Lincoln City, Oregon to compete in 16 divisions for almost $122,000 in prize money.
 Bad Boys Billiards Productions® supplied 80 7' Diamond Tables and Tournament Direction.
 Lenny Marshall of OnTheRailTV® streamed matches every day.
 Western BCA's Head Referee Darryl Farley, Chief Tournament Official Steve Marker, Payouts Supervisor Cathy Dunford and Podium Manager Pam Carraway and their crews all worked tirelessly to make this event the best it could be for all the players.
 Chinook Winds and staff were friendly and eager to help in any way.

-Come Saturday, players steadily arrived to get on the tables and get ready for the beginning of play on Sunday.
+As the CWO wound down on Saturday, the 8-Ball Championships grew closer.
+Players steadily arrived to get on the tables and get ready for the beginning of play on Sunday.
 Fun Night was well attended with a record number of players (84) signed up for Handicapped 10-Ball Singles.
 Russell Cearley (EV) emerged the winner.
 There were also Minis for all divisions offered and no shortage of players vying for table time.

 Come Sunday morning Scotch Doubles got underway.
 50 Master Mixed Scotch Doubles teams began the quest for the title and the $2000 1st Place check.
 Stan Tourangeau (LTD) and Sheila Clark (INL) went undefeated to the final after defeating Randy Baker (CC) and Jing Liu (LTD) in the point match.
 Adam Stromberg (LTD) and Phyllis Fernandez (INL) were sent to the back side by Randy/Jing and met them again in the 3rd place match but Randy/Jing were too strong and Adam/Phyllis had to settle for 3rd place ($950).
 Arriving at the final, Randy/Jing were warmed up and ready to shoot and took Stan/Sheila the first set handily by a score of 5-2 and were hoping for a double dip.
 The second set was a shorter race to 4.
 This time it was Stan/Sheila who were ready to go and closed out the match 4-1.
 Randy/Jing received 2nd place ($1380) and Stan/Sheila, all smiles, took home the crown and $2000.